erebos12/system_design/microservices/readme.md

 See also https://microservices.io/post/architecture/2023/02/09/assemblage-architecture-definition-process.html

 ## When to use Microservice Architecture
-- Business teams are separated teams (as per departments) such es Product, Sales, Payment etc.
+- Business teams are separated teams (as per departments) such as Product, Sales, Payment etc.
   - Also organizational change in future will come up.
 So new business teams will pop up.
 - Innovate and experiment with new features as soon as possible
   - i.e. Product team wants to test a new feature independently from other departments
   - so deployment should be independent from other teams
-- Flexible scaling of single components
+- Flexible scaling of single components/departments
-  - more load on product search, then scale only product components, not the others
+  - more load on product search, which means scale only product components, not the others
   - for instance more users are searching products but they don't buy more, so no scaling in payment needed
 - Technology agnostic approach
   - tech teams should be able to use different tech-stacks for their services
+  - this is the foundation for tecnical *innovation*

 ## Bounded Context